(To read Part 1, click here)

 Memorization was always the thorn in my theatrical side, and the cause of a couple of serious on-stage meltdowns.
-So when, in the fall of 2013, I was offered the talky lead role in an independent film, The Do-Over,* I gleefully pumped my fist, and then went and had a panic attack.
+So when, in the fall of 2013, I was offered the talky lead role in an independent film, Promises to Keep, I gleefully pumped my fist, and then went and had a panic attack.

 Just days before filming began,“Father Abraham” popped into my head.
 Not the Jewish patriarch, but the kid’s song of the same name, famous for its silly gestures.
 So I began making up goofy hand signals to go with my lines—not to perform on film, godforbid, just to help with the memorization process.

 It worked!
 First day on set, my leading lady, a wonderful actress named Christine Jones, said, “You are so good at memorization!” and I snorted.
 But by the time shooting ended, I’d actually begun to think of myself as a good memorizer!
 (I’d heard that most people were visual learners, but had never thought to make memorizing words a visual process.)

 Meanwhile, I was struggling through yet another dry spell in my prayer life, when that still small voice whispered, “Ahem, Father Abraham.”